firezone/firezone/README.md

 bash <(curl -fsSL https://github.com/firezone/firezone/raw/master/scripts/install.sh)
 ```

-Using Firezone for your team?
-Take a look at our [business tier](https://www.firezone.dev/pricing).
+Using Firezone in production at your organization?
+Take a look at our [Enterprise Plan](https://www.firezone.dev/pricing).

 ## Features